 Ever wonder about that peak in the distance behind Delicate Arch?
 It’s Mount Peale.
 Often snow-covered even in summer, Mount Peale is the highest peak in Utah outside of the Uinta Mountains.
 It has the honor of being the second most prominent peak in Utah, meaning it sticks out like a Winnebago on a salt flat.
 It rises 8,721 feet above nearby Moab.
 A cool getaway from the desert heat, hike the challenging 4.8-mile trail or go onto summit 12,482 Mount Tukuhnikivatz as well.

 Here’s a peak in the Uintas that you can hike in a day.
-The good news is Hayden Peak trail is only 3.6 miles, but the bad news (for non-trail runners) is that it’s steep with 2,103 feet of elevation gain.
+The good news is that Hayden Peak trail is only 3.6 miles, but the bad news (for non-trail runners) is that it’s steep, with 2,103 feet of elevation gain.
 If you get winded, just ask the resident mountain goats for advice.
-Hayden Peak is recommended if you don't have time for a multi-day backpacking trip deeper into the Uintas, but really need a hit of wildflowers and low oxygen.
+Hayden Peak is recommended if you don't have time for a multiday backpacking trip deeper into the Uintas, but you really need a hit of wildflowers and low oxygen.
 The trailhead is easily accessed from the Highline Trail parking area along Mirror Lake Highway.